nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 Q42,P19,Q84
 Q42,P569,1952-03-11
 ```
-After preparing the CSV, upload it via the QuickStatements web interface to run the batch.
+Upload the file through the web interface to process the batch.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #